 We have recently shown that cell aggregates from different species (mouse embryonic stem cells and zebrafish blastula cells) generate spatial asymmetries in gene expression and cell behavior within otherwise equivalent groups of cells, a concept that resonates throughout development (Figure 1).
 What still needs to be established is how generic and conserved these processes are, so we can understand the fundamental principles, if any, of metazoan development.
 The spatio-temporal precision and species-independent manner, with which such 3D embryonic cell aggregates generate the major axes, reveals a tight regulation of gene expression organization to generate a global coordinate system de novo, even in the absence of any embryonic information.
 As long as the uncommitted cells are allowed to aggregate and develop, such cell collectives are capable of generating the signalling centers and morphogen gradients to make positional and cell-lineage decisions.

 Future projects and goals

-The long-term goal of our group is to understand how do cells assemble organisms in robust and reproducible manner and how do geometry and external cues, that vary greatly across species, bias the physical events of early development in vivo.
+The long-term goal of our group is to understand how do cells assemble organisms in robust and reproducible manner and how do geometry and external cues, which vary greatly across species, bias the physical events of early development in vivo.
 Using these 3D embryonic cell aggregates as a minimal alternate system, sufficient to generate embryonic axes, we aim to understand early development in embryos as an emergent phenomenon of the self-organization of pluripotent cells.
-We use these in vitro systems in a context where external factors and embryo-specific geometrical information is eliminated and the mechanochemical environment can be controlled; thereby allowing us to study fundamental (basal) mode of metazoan development, upon which different embryo-specific geometries and environment have refined axial patterning in different species.
+We use these in vitro systems in a context where external factors and embryo-specific geometrical information is eliminated and the mechanochemical environment can be controlled, thereby allowing us to study the fundamental (basal) mode of metazoan development, upon which different embryo-specific geometries and environment have refined axial patterning in different species.